posted May 30, 2023

 - 2 cups half and half

-- 4 oz cream cheese
+- 4 ounces cream cheese

-- 3 cups cheddar
+- 3 cups cheddar cheese

-- 1.5 cups gouda
+- 1 ½ cups gouda cheese

 - 1 cup panko bread crumbs

-- 1/4 cup butter
+- ¼ cup butter

-- 2 Tablespoons Signature Sweet Rub
+- 2 Tablespoons Hey Grill Hey Sweet Rub

+- Preheat.
 Preheat your smoker to 225 degrees F using a mild hardwood.
 My favorite is cherry or apple.

-Carefully pour in the half and half and bring up to a boil while whisking.
+- Finish making the sauce.
+Carefully pour in the half and half and bring the sauce up to a boil while whisking.
 Reduce the heat and whisk in the cream cheese until smooth.
+Lastly, whisk in the cheddar cheese and gouda cheese and stir until melted.

-Whisk in the cheddar cheese and gouda cheese and stir until melted.
+- Add the noodles.
 Turn off the heat and pour in the cooked macaroni noodles.
 Stir gently until the noodles are coated by the cheese sauce.

+- Make the breadcrumb topping.
 Combine the melted butter, sweet rub, and panko bread crumbs in a small bowl.
 Sprinkle over the top of the mac and cheese.

+- Smoke.
 Place the skillet in the smoker, close the lid, and smoke for 1 hour.
 You can smoke for up to 2 hours if you want a stronger smoker flavor, but the noodles will take on quite a bit of smoke fairly quickly.